Skip To Main Content

 • ensuring that the Human Rights Acts 1998 has been fully complied with and Equality Act 2010 (especially if an unauthorised encampment is set up by people of Gypsy, Roma, or Traveller heritage)

-The council has a procedure to follow in terms of proving ownership of land and details of the unauthorised encampment, and this will enable us to successfully obtain necessary authority from the courts to order the people to leave the site
+We have a procedure to follow in terms of proving ownership of land and details of the unauthorised encampment.
+This enables us to successfully obtain the necessary authority from the court to order the people to leave the site.

-The process to remove unauthorised encampments is bound by the legal process and usually takes anywhere from 3 to 14 days.
-The date of any court hearing is dependent on court availability, and this is beyond the control of the council.
+The process to remove unauthorised encampments is bound by the legal process and usually takes anywhere from three to 14 days.
+The date of any court hearing is dependent on court availability, and is beyond our control.

-Note that sometimes the court can refuse to grant the council an order to move people on from an unauthorised encampment.
+The court can refuse to grant an order to move people on from an unauthorised encampment.
 This can happen if there is an unavoidable reason for people to stay on the unauthorised encampment, or if the court believes we have failed to make adequate enquiries regarding the general health and welfare of people on the site.
 We must try to find out this information before going to court.

 Contact us